forgedway/it-notes/languages/shell/main.md

 ## ARRAYS
 Arrays aren't POSIX compliant.
-They don't work with `dash`!!!
+They don't work with `dash` or `busybox sh`!!!
 Other shells use different initial indices (0 and 1) and don't agree on the `+=` operator either.
 I wouldn't recommend to use it.

 ```sh
 # Creates an array.